 - algorithms and complexity of formal verification and synthesis,

 - formal methods for probabilistic, real-time, hybrid, mobile, quantum and biological systems,

 We are the core group affiliated with the Centre for Discrete Mathematics and its Applications (DIMAP) at the University of Warwick.

 More information about our research activities and achievements can be found here.

 Information about our teaching activities is available here.

-- Department of Computer Science invites application for a full professorship in Computer Science.
-The call is open to candidates working in all areas of Computer Science including those related to the DIMAP research focus.
-Closing date: November 15, 2015)
+- Full Professor in Computer Science (closing date: January 5, 2017); the call is open to candidates working in all areas of Computer Science including those related to the DIMAP research focus

 The research group has funding available to support PhD studentships.
 Funding covers both academic fees (typically only EU tuition) and subsistence.
 The main source of funding is through DIMAP PhD studentships; please see there for more details.

 Prospective PhD students or other people with a research-related interest: Please feel free to browse our web pages and contact any member of our group for more information.

 Information about applying to the university is here.